-Choose a Master of Science in Nutrition Degree Program offered completely online.
+Choose a Master of Science Degree Program offered completely online.

-Gain a competitive edge for positions in administration, clinical dietetics, nutrition education, healthcare professional training programs, the food and wellness industries, and research.
+Gain a competitive edge for positions in administration, clinical dietetics(for RD's only), nutrition education, healthcare professional training programs, the food and wellness industries, and research.

 Designed for dietitians and other nutrition professionals who: